dotnetricardo/GuardNullInterceptor/README.md

 }
 ```
-If you want to use this Interceptor on just some methods, just insert "GuardNullInterceptor" in the Interceptors array of the methods you want inside your copconfig.json file, like so:
+If you want to use this Interceptor on just some methods, inside the copconfig.json file insert "GuardNullInterceptor" in the Interceptors array of those methods, like so:
 ```
 {
     "Types": [